Sexual abuse in the American film industry: Bill Cosby case

+Francis Ford Coppola case

+In the months leading up to the release of his longtime passion project Megalopolis in 2024, filmmaker Francis Ford Coppola was accused by The Guardian of having kissed and touched female extras in ways people found inappropriate.
+However, Coppola dismissed the accusations in an interview with Rolling Stone on August 25, 2024 by pointing out that all those women he kissed were ones who already knew him and that the newspaper's reporters were the same ones that lied to The Hollywood Reporter just as the Cannes Film Festival premiere of his film approached about him firing or resigning his crewmembers, accusing them of trying to "damage" his picture due to not following the modern Hollywood's rules.

 Later accusations

 Accusations around the 89th Academy Awards

 There were two high-profile accusations around the time of the 89th Academy Awards.

 In October 2016, following the premiere of the movie The Birth of a Nation (2016), its director and lead actor, Nate Parker, was singled out for a 1999 case in which he and his friend Jean Celestin (who co-wrote the film) were accused of drugging and sexually abusing an 18-year-old woman.
 The promotion of The Birth of a Nation came amidst a climate of accusations against its director, which were credited with hampering the film's success.

 Actor Casey Affleck was also accused of sexual harassment.
-According to reports, during the filming of the movie I'm Still Here (2010), Affleck was accused of sexually harassing both the film's producer Amanda White and director of photography Magdalena Gorka.
+According to reports, during the filming of the movie I'm Still Here (2010), Affleck was accused of sexually harassing both the film's producer Amanda White and director of photography Magdalena Górka.
 Both parties reached an out-of-court settlement in 2010.
 Actress Brie Larson, having won the Best Actress Award at the Academy Awards a year earlier, had to present the award to Affleck for Best Actor, but did not applaud when the actor went on stage to collect the award.
 Later, she would say that, "whatever it was that I did onstage kind of spoke for itself".
-In January 2018, Affleck announced that he would not present the Academy Award for Best Actress at the 90th Academy Awards ceremony, so as not to be the subject of attention during the time of the Me Too movement.
+In January 2018, Affleck announced that he would not present the Academy Award for Best Actress at the 90th Academy Awards ceremony, so as not to be the subject of attention during the time of the #MeToo movement.